• Home

 How do I get clean slices?

+Two things help: time and a warm knife.
+The longer it freezes, the more cohesive the layers become.
 Let it sit at least 2 hours, overnight if possible.
-When you’re ready to cut, run your knife under hot water, wipe it dry, and cut in one firm downward motion without sawing.
+When ready to cut, run your knife under hot water, dry it, and cut in one firm downward motion without sawing.
+If the Cool Whip sticks to the blade, wipe the blade between cuts.

 Can I use a different dish size?